alipoorseyed/AP-Project/README.md

 ## Technologies Used

-- Flutter for cross-platform mobile app development
+- Flutter for mobile app development
 - Dart programming language
 - Java for Backend
 - .txt files for database